Deep Dirichlet uncertainty for unsupervised out-of-distribution detection of eye fundus photographs in glaucoma screening: Results

-The uncertainty histogram (Fig~\ref{fig:uncertainty_histogram}) for ID and OOD shows that the predicted uncertainty $u$ is a viable metric to identify images where the OD is not visible.
-To ensure that this behaviour was due to the OD being obscured, we compared the AUC values for detecting our OOD cases with the values for detecting the cases where the corresponding Grad-CAM mask was flipped vertically (see Fig.~\ref{fig:example}).
-The achieved AUC values were 0.905 and 0.506, respectively, thus validating our hypothesis that the OD image quality is pivotal for this task.
+The uncertainty histogram (Fig.~\ref{fig:uncertainty_histogram}) for ID and OOD shows that the predicted uncertainty $u$ is a viable metric to identify images where the OD is not visible.
+To ensure that this behaviour was due to the OD being obscured, we compared the AUC values for detecting our OOD cases with the values for detecting the cases where the corresponding Grad-CAM mask was flipped vertically, as exemplified in Fig.~\ref{fig:example}.
+Specifically, for the Dirichlet network, the achieved AUC values were 0.905 and 0.506, respectively, thus validating our hypothesis that the OD image quality is pivotal for this task.
+Also, directly modeling the Dirichlet distribution instead of using the softmax allows for a more bimodal histogram, and consequently an easier determination of the OOD decision threshold.
+For instance, in the example on Fig.~\ref{fig:example} the OD occlusion leads to a much higher uncertainty variation for the Dirichlet network in comparison to the standard softmax.
+Indeed, as shown in Table~\ref{tab:performance}, in our test dataset, both MSP and our approach have similar performance in all tasks, except for the $\kappa$, which is $18\%$ higher, suggesting that the Dirichlet-based approach allows for a better OOD detection.

-The challenge participants were evaluated using four metrics: 1) the partial area under the ROC curve (90-100\% specificity) for referable glaucoma (pAUC), 2) sensitivity at 95\% specificity (TPR@95), 3) Cohen's kappa score between the reference and the decisions provided by the challenge participants on image ungradability ($\kappa$) and 4) the ungradability AUC (gAUC).
-Table~\ref{tab:performance} shows our results on our test set and on the preliminary test phase.
-As shown, besides a 10\% performance drop at TPR@95 and an over-optimistic estimation of $\kappa$, which were expected given the reduced number of glaucoma cases and complexity of the ungradability task, our approach shows a similar behaviour on both datasets.
-Importantly, the model shows high scores across all the metrics.
-In fact, at the time of the opening of the final test phase (Feb.
-8$^\text{th}$, 2022), our method had the highest average score among all submissions.